secretstartups/handbook/tax/index.html.md

 The procedure for filing the statutory corporate direct tax returns is as follows:

-1. Data request from the Tax Consultant to the Accounting & External Reporting Manager
+1. Data request from the Tax Consultant to the Tax Team
-1. Accounting & External Reporting Manager informs Director of Tax on data request
-1. Accounting & External Reporting Manager gathers data to provide to Tax Consultant
+1. International Tax Manager and Tax Accountant follow up on data request and provides data to Tax Consultant
-1. Director of Tax supports Accounting & External Reporting Manager with data gathering where necessary
-1. Data sent by Accounting & External Reporting Manager to Tax Consultant
 1. Tax Consultant prepares Corporate Income Tax Return
-1. Draft Corporate Income Tax Return sent by Tax Consultant to Accounting & External Reporting Manager
+1. Draft Corporate Income Tax Return sent by Tax Consultant to International Tax Manager
-1. Accounting & External Reporting Manager review Corporate Income Tax Return and informs Director of Tax
+1. International Tax Manager reviews Corporate Income Tax Return and informs Director of Tax
 1. Director of Tax reviews Corporate Income Tax Return and upon approval requests approval from CFO
-1. Upon approval of by the CFO the Accounting & External Reporting Manager confirms the Tax Consultant to file Corporate Income Tax Return with the local Tax Authorities
+1. Upon approval of by the CFO the International Tax Manager confirms the Tax Consultant to file Corporate Income Tax Return with the local Tax Authorities
 1. Tax Consultant files Corporate Income Tax Return with the local Tax Authorities
-1. Upon receipt of Assessment Notice - if applicable - Tax Consultant informs Accounting & External Reporting Manager
+1. Upon receipt of Assessment Notice - if applicable - Tax Consultant informs Tax Team, tax team reviews the assessment notice
-1. Accounting & External Reporting Manager ensures payment of the Assessment Notice in case of amount payable
+1. Tax Accountant ensures payment of the Assessment Notice in case of amount payable
-1. GitLab Controller puts payment into banking system
+1. GitLab AP team lodges payment into banking system
-1. CFO approves payment order in banking system
+1. Standard approval flow is adhered to for payment

 ## Tax Procedure for the R&D Wage Tax Credit in the Netherlands ("WBSO")